 Brands can sometimes represent more than one trait, however more often than not one particular trait will dominate.
+Utilizing color theory, “a practical combination of art and science that’s used to determine what colors look good together,” in your design process can help to communicate multiple traits, or add helpful context to the primary color of the brand.
 While certain colors align with specific traits (for example red for spirited), it is important to consider the impact of generalizations in your decision making.
 For example it is possible to make the traditionally rugged brown feel warm and inviting when it is considered in the context of Thanksgiving marketing.

 This Color Emotion Guide ties in a number of brand personality traits with existing brands showing how they’ve used color psychology to relay a specific message, feeling or call to action.

 What Color Choice Infers